-Judging using scores is referred to as VIP judging in Award Force.
-Each stage of scoring (you can have multiple if necessary) requires four things to be configured:
+The score-based evaluation of entries is referred to as VIP judging in Award Force.
+VIP judging features highly-customisable scoring criteria options to configure your judging rubric.
+Each stage of scoring (you can have multiple if necessary) requires five things to be configured:

-- A judging round to control access period
+- A judging round to control the judge access period

 - One or more judging panels to assign which judges score which entries